Tag Archives: God

 by Jay Mankus

-Video of the Day: Clip from the 2006 movie “The Pursuit of Happiness”
+Video of the Day: Clip from the 2005 movie “End of the Spear” (viewer discretion is advised)

 Bible Verse of the Day: